simatic-ax/template-ax2tia/template/Readme.md

 # Template for AX and TIA Portal workflow

-## Install template

 ## Setup template

 1. create a new library project from template
       ```cli
       apax create @simatic-ax/tiax_template -registry https://npm.pkg.github.com
       ```
-1. If not done login to the AX registry
+1. If not done, login to the AX registry
-1. If not done login to the GitHub registry
+1. If not done, login to the GitHub registry
 1. Install the dependencies

    ```cli